Drudoo/ReceiveFromMax/README.md

 * Doesn't like negative values. -1 is 65535. -2 is 65534 and so on.
 * Can't use floats or doubles.
 Only accepts Integers from Max.
 * Only support local use.
 (IP: 127.0.0.1)
+* Use tentative float calculation at own risk.
+You might not get accurate data.

 ## How to use